PCMDI/pcmdi.github.io/research/metrics/index_v0.1.md

 ---

 # PCMDI Simulation Metrics ([v0.1][v0.1])
 The [PCMDI Metrics Package (PMP)](https://github.com/PCMDI/pcmdi_metrics) provides a diverse suite of objective summaries of Earth System Model agreement with observations.
-Simulation summary metrics listed below is our preliminary results marked as version 1.0 released at 17 June 2019.
+Simulation summary metrics listed below is our preliminary results marked as version 0.1 released at 31 May 2019.
 Further update will follow.

 ---
 ## Extra-tropical Variability Modes